 Expertise: International climate policy, climate preparedness, climate justice, local climate policy, Arctic policy

-Cathleen Kelly is a Senior Fellow with the Energy and Environment team at the Center for American Progress.
+Cathleen Kelly is a senior fellow for Energy and Environment at the Center for American Progress.
 She specializes in international and U.S. climate mitigation, preparedness, resilience, and sustainable development policy.
 Kelly served in the Obama administration at the White House Council on Environmental Quality, where she led a 20-plus-agency task force to develop a national climate resilience strategy.
 This strategy helped form the basis of the climate-preparedness pillar of President Barack Obama’s Climate Action Plan.
 Kelly also helped formulate the Obama administration’s positions on international sustainable development and climate policy issues.

 Previously, Kelly directed the Climate & Energy Program at The German Marshall Fund of the United States, where she led a highly acclaimed paper series and events on climate and clean energy policy that drew the world’s top energy and climate policy players.
 She also held policy director and senior policy adviser positions at The Nature Conservancy and the Center for Clean Air Policy and was a professor of international and environmental policy at the Johns Hopkins University Paul H. Nitze School of Advanced International Studies, or SAIS.